DaleSeo/dale-trello/README.md

 # dale-trello

 ## To Do
+- start standard trello

+## Done
 - Change index.html to index.jade

-## Done
 - Change statues and types to array
 - Display story details
 - Divide controllers and services from app.js